We offer three types of conferences, along with other resources to support students and faculty.

 Students who are unable to visit us in person or who are more comfortable contacting us online can use our online conference service.
 We strive to respond to online submissions within 48 hours, but the exact timeframe depends on the volume of submissions we receive.

-We provide this service for students who cannot visit us but want some "real-time" interaction.
-To make an appointment, please use our online schedule and write "Phone Appointment" and your phone number in the text box.
-Then, email your paper to firstname.lastname@example.org at least 30 minutes before your appointment.
+We also provide conferences over the phone or through Zoom video conferencing for students who can't make it to campus but still want some real-time interaction.
+To make an appointment, please use our online schedule and select "Phone Appointment" or "Zoom Conference."
+For phone appointments, make sure to put your phone number in the text box and email your paper to firstname.lastname@example.org at least 30 minutes before your appointment.

 In addition to peer-to-peer conferences, a whole library of resources is available online to help you review and improve your writing individually.
 Our resources page and the ESL Student Handbook can help answer specific questions or guide you through learning a whole new concept.